Fiskk/polyCS/README.md

 - Developmental Version of SUNY Polytechnic CompSci Department.
 Built with Bootstrap, jQuery, and AngularJS.
 I had to resolve some minor conflicts to integrate some things.

+- There are quite a few open issues that could be resolved, so don't be shy to make a pull request!

 - I am using a lot of textbook Bootstrap code.
 I am also pushing and popping elements onto and off from HTML elements with jQuery, and TypedJS is a jQuery plugin.